RSNA Value of Imaging through Comparative Effectiveness (VOICE) Program

 Whether you’re new to comparative effectiveness research (CER) or an experienced imaging researcher who wants to take your research to the next level, RSNA’s new VOICE program is designed to help you achieve your goals.
 The program helps you learn the key methodologies you need to perform CER like decision analysis, systematic review and more.
 Led by a multi-institutional team of experienced faculty, this innovative nine-month interactive program uses a blended learning approach using:

-- hands-on training with one virtual workshop and one in-person workshops at RSNA headquarters
+- hands-on training with two virtual workshops at RSNA headquarters

 - web-based videos

 - webinars and readings

 - faculty support

 - extended access to course material